zac-freeman/zbus-cli-ent/README.md

 ### Mocking the Pinpad

+**DEPRECATED**: Mocking the pinpad can now be automated by toggling on the pinpad simulator in command mode with `m`.
+With an SSH tunnel to [zBus][] and [Gemini][] , the pinpad simulator will emit the events listed below when it detects that POS has started the payment flow.

 To convince a local instance of [POS][] that it is connected to a pinpad, open an SSH tunnel for [zBus][] and [Gemini][] to a physical store box with pinpads connected.
 In [POS][], select a register number that corresponds to a physical register (or thin client) that has a pinpad.
 To clear the